I've read this book: In the hand of the goddess.

 The story takes place in a middle age realm called Tortall.

 The main person is Allana of Trebond disguised as a boy called Alan.

 She has lived on court since she was eleven, now she's sixteen.

-This copper haired girl with violet eyes is very rare since her dream is to become a female knight and hero.
+This copper haired girl with violet eyes is very rare since her dream is to've become a female knight and hero.

-She’s just become the squire to her very good friend the prince Jonathan.
+She's just've become the squire to her very good friend the prince Jonathan.

 Her duty is to protect him.

-But their relationship will develop to something more during the book.
+But Their relationship will developement to something more During the book.